-In the last post, I explained how I felt like I had blasphemed the Holy Spirit and what went up to this point.
-There were a few things that happened which helped me break out of the cycle of these thoughts, and again, this is AFTER I cut out a lot of negativity.
+In the last post, I explained how I felt like I had blasphemed the Holy Spirit and what had happened prior to that moment.

 Confess With Your Mouth

 I was afraid to read about when the men blasphemed Christ.

 We should never avoid scripture, even if we think we are sinning.
 Mainly because we need understanding and clarity.
 God provides this in scripture.

 God revealed to me through scripture that the men who blasphemed the Spirit did so with their mouths.
 They openly confessed what they believed, and they truly believed what they were saying.